adubra/handbook-ophthalmic-ao/_posts/2020-12-12-focal_shift.md

 <h3 id="Focal_shift_in_SHWS_lenslets">Focal shift in the Shack-Hartmann wavefront sensor</h3>

 <p>
 When a positive lens free of wavefront aberrations is normally illuminated with a plane wave, the Fresnel number, and thus the focal shift can be calculated n in terms of the lens clear aperture diameter \(D_L\) and its back (geometrical) focal length \(f_L\).
 In most imaging applications, however, the relative focal shift \(\Delta f_L / f_L\) is negligible.
-For example, in a typical human eye \( f_{eye}\approx\)16.7 mm imaged with a conventional optical coherence tomgrapher \(D_{beam} \approx\)1.0 mm using 850 nm light, \(\Delta f_{eye} / f_{beam} \approx \)-0.4%.
+For example, in a typical human eye \( f_{\textrm{eye}}\approx\)16.7 mm imaged with a conventional optical coherence tomgrapher \(D_{\textrm{beam}} \approx\)1.0 mm using 850 nm light, \(\Delta f_{\textrm{eye}} / f_{\textrm{beam}} \approx \)-0.4%.
 If, on the other hand, we consider a typical Shack-Hartmann wavefront sensor lenslet with 200 um diameter and 8 mm focal length, we have that the relative focal shift is approximately 29-36%, which is not negligible.
 </p>
 <p>
-Now the important question is why should we care about the focal shift in a Shack-Hartmann wavefront sensor?
-Because if the pixelated detector is not placed in the geometrical focus, then the centroid of partially illuminated lenslets will be biased in a wavefront-independent manner.
+Now the important question is, <b>why should we care about the focal shift in a Shack-Hartmann wavefront sensor?</b> Because if the pixelated detector is not placed in the geometrical focus, then the centroid of partially illuminated lenslets will be biased in a wavefront-independent manner.
 This can be solved by ignoring partially illuminated lenslets in the wavefront estimation or reconstruction algorithm, but that could be problematic if the wavefront illuminating the Shack-Hartmann wavefront sensor lenslet array does not have a uniform intensity profile.
 A more elegant, and arguably simple, solution is to put the pixelated sensor in the geometrical focal plane of the lenslet array, as demonstrated by <a href="https://doi.org/10.1364/OL.44.004151" target="_blank">V. Akondi and A. Dubra</a>.
 The proposed pixelated sensor focusing approach does not require the calculation of the focal shift, but rather allows finding the geometrical focus by empirically minimizing centroid bias using a test wavefront.
 </p>